 Some people have severe reactions (‘anaphylaxis’) to latex.
 If your child experiences any of the signs and symptoms of anaphylaxis, call an ambulance to take your child to hospital.

-Insect stings (and in some areas, bites – for example, tick bites) are common, especially if your child spends a lot of time outdoors.
+Insect stings and bites are common, especially if your child spends a lot of time outdoors.
 An insect sting or bite usually causes only temporary pain and redness at the site of the sting.
 In some children, though, the reaction can be worse.

 The usual symptoms of an insect sting are sharp, stinging pain at the bite or sting site, and a white mark surrounded by a small red swollen area.
 The pain usually disappears within a few hours.